Daniel Ilabaca

-Daniel Marcus Ilabaca (born 23 January 1988) is a freerunner and traceur from Moreton, Merseyside, England.
-He along with Ryan Doyle, is the founder of the World Freerunning and Parkour Federation.
+Daniel Marcus Ilabaca is a free runner and traceur.

+He along with Ryan Doyle, are the founders of the World Freerunning and Parkour Federation.

 Personal life

 Ilabaca was born on 23 January 1988 in Moreton, England.
-He has a brother, Chris Ilabaca, who often films and edits his videos.

 Career

 Daniel first noticed Parkour after seeing a man on the street perform a wall flip and wanted to be able to do the same.
 He later took up the Brazilian martial art Capoeira, but was disappointed with its limitations.
 He then took up parkour and freerunning.
-He has since won first place in MTV's inaugural Ultimate Parkour Challenge, and is one of the most watched freerunners with over 30 million views on YouTube.
+He has since won first place in MTV's inaugural Ultimate Parkour Challenge, and is one of the most watched free runners with over 30 million views on YouTube.

 Philosophy

-Ilabaca believes Parkour is a global movement that will change the way people interact with their environment.
+Ilabaca believes parkour is a global movement that will change the way people interact with their environment.
 To him all ways of being free and expressing yourself are parkour.
 Furthermore, he emphasizes the power of choices in one's training.
 He states that falling is the result of choosing to fall: "Thinking you’re going to fail at something gives you a higher risk of doing just that.
 Committing to something you’re thinking or knowing you will land gives you a higher chance of landing or completing the task."